hyperledger/besu-docs/docs/public-networks/reference/cli/options.md

 !!! important

-    Snap sync and checkpoint sync are experimental features.
+    Snap sync and checkpoint sync are early access features.

     We recommend using snap sync over fast sync even in certain production environments (for example, staking), because snap sync can be faster by several days.